FuturePortal/Gain12/README.md

 ### Database

-The database is constructed using the sql files in `gain12/database`.
+The database is constructed using the sql files in `gain12/database/`.
 The sql file format should be `YYMMDDHHMM-what-changed.sql`.
 This makes sure the database is patched in the right order.
+To update the database with your new sql file, run `dev/database-update.sh`.
+Note that this file will only run once.
+If you want to re-run the file, remove it from the `dbupdate` table.

 ### Composer

 Added a new library to composer?
-Make sure you run `php composer.phar update`.
-This will update the projects dependencies in the `composer.lock`.
+Make sure you run `dev/composer-update.sh`.
+This will update the projects dependencies in the `composer.lock` file.

 # Pull requests